Danny Stack

-Danny Stack is an Irish screenwriter and film director, best known for his work in children's television.
+Danny Stack is an Irish screenwriter and film director, with credits in children's television, indie films and TV movies.
 Alongside Tim Clague, he made the live-action family films Who Killed Nelson Nutmeg, Future TX and the TV series Dog Years.
 Danny and Tim created and co-hosted The UK Scriptwriters Podcast, a regular series of interviews with prominent writers and producers in UK film and television, as well as advice for getting into the industry.

 Career

 After working as a special effects assistant and then a film critic for JMTV, Stack moved to England and began working for Channel 4's Entertainment department.
 He also worked as a freelance script reader for Miramax, Working Title and Pathe.
 In 2004, Stack won the BBCNI Tony Doyle Bursary Award for New Writing.
 He gained his first writing credit on The Amazing Adrenalini Brothers, followed by Doctors and EastEnders.
 He subsequently moved into children's television, writing for series such as Hey Duggee, Thunderbirds Are Go, PJ Masks, Octonauts and Transformers: Rescue Bots Academy.
+His first short film (that he wrote, produced & directed), the supernatural thriller Origin, won Best Horror Short at the London Independent Film Festival.

-He helped set up the Red Planet Prize, a screenwriting award run by Red Planet Pictures, the production company of Tony Jordan.
+Danny helped set up the Red Planet Prize, a screenwriting award run by Red Planet Pictures, the production company of Tony Jordan.
 One of the winners was Robert Thorogood, whose script became Death in Paradise.

-With Tim Clague, Stack founded Nelson Nutmeg Pictures, a production company focusing on low budget children's films and television projects.
+With Tim Clague, Stack founded Nelson Nutmeg Pictures, a production company focusing on independent films and television projects.
 Their first feature was Who Killed Nelson Nutmeg?, starring Bonnie Wright.
 The film premiered on 10 October 2015 at the 59th BFI London Film Festival.
 In 2020, the pair released their preschool series, Dog Years, on kidoodle.tv, a family-friendly streaming service.